 In the US, the CDC has updated the Vaccine Storage and Handling Toolkit to outline the proper conditions for maintaining an effective COVID-19 vaccine under cold-chain processes.
 Cold chain is a logistics management process for products that require specific refrigerated temperatures from the point of manufacturing through distribution and storage until the vaccine is administered.
 But how do you collect data along the chain to ensure product safety?
 New internet-connected sensors now travel along with the vaccines.
 Collecting and analyzing that data allows administrators to monitor, track and optimize distribution strategies in this multi-layered and complex vaccine rollout.

 As you read this, shipping and logistics companies are recording data on vaccine temperature and location.
 Governments are rapidly transforming themselves into organizations capable of allocating, distributing and administering vaccines and their necessary components at massive scale.
 Retailers (pharmacies) are implementing customer contact programs to help track, administer and verify vaccinations.

 The coordination across this various public and private companies is critical for a successful vaccination program.
 Even though the scale of this operation is historic, the sub-components of the process can be likened to other large, data-driven strategies.
 For additional information on how SAS helps governments, retailers and logistics companies with complex data analysis, read how:

 - SAS delivers free analytics training for COVID researchers

 - The Robert Koch Institute quickly established a high-availability information platform with SAS for Germany’s COVID-19 response.

-- Riverside County uses SAS to coordinates care across providers, regulators and public safety for integrated whole person care.
+- Riverside County uses SAS to coordinate care across providers, regulators and public safety for integrated whole-person care.

 - Volvo Trucks and Mack Trucks use sensor data and SAS® AI solutions to predict maintenance issues and prevent unplanned downtime.